ScreenPyHQ/screenpy/docs/topics/actors.rst

     LOGIN_LINK = Target.the('"Log In" link').located_by("//a")
     Perry.attempts_to(Click.the(LOGIN_LINK))

-You'll notice we had to make a quick |Target| there.
+You'll notice we had to make a quick ``LOGIN_LINK`` |Target| there.
-We'll get to :ref:`targets` later, they're basically how you direct the actors where to perform the action.
+We'll get to :ref:`targets` later;
+they're how you direct the actors where to perform the action.

-In the above example,
-the action knows what ability it requires, and it will ask the actor to use that ability to perform the action.
+All actions know what ability they need, and the actor must use that ability to perform them.
-If the actor does not have that ability, the actor will raise an |UnableToPerform| exception.
+If the actor is lacking,
+they will raise an |UnableToPerform| exception.

-After our actor has performed a few actions, they are probably ready to ask :ref:`questions`.
+After our actor has set the stage, they are ready to ask :ref:`questions`.
-Questions and resolutions are how assertions are done in ScreenPy, like so::
+Questions and resolutions
+are how to make assertions in ScreenPy, like so::

     from screenpy.questions import Text